 For example, Lois Coleman entered the center after having hip replacement surgery at the ripe age of 88.
 She required to be moved every 2 hours to avoid bed sores as well as sensitivity to infections.
 Because there was no staff to move her, she died because of the bed sores and overall lack of health.

 If you or someone you love is dying due to nursing home neglect and abuse you have every right to be enraged and you have every right to seek legal help to gain justice.
 Unfortunately, your story may not be the only story.
 By speaking out you may be saving others.
-Philadelphia Nursing Home Abuse Attorneys at the Weitz Firm is ready to hear your story, Call 267-587-6240 or click here for more information on how we can get you justice today.
+Philadelphia Nursing Home Abuse Attorneys at The Weitz Firm, LLC is ready to hear your story, Call 267-587-6240 or click here for more information on how we can get you justice today.